bdrive/help/support_content/ko/documents/known_issues/known_issues.md

 ### Failed to upgrade from 3.7 and below (Windows)

 If you have problem when upgrading from NetDrive 3.7 and below please uninstall first and install recent version.

+Failed to unzip on Finder (macOS)

+macOS tries to create a temporary folder in parent folder and unzip files into the temporary folder.

+Unzip fails if the zip files is located at the root folder or a folder where it's parent folder cannot create a temporary folder (like top most folder of Synology WebDAV).

+In this case move the zip file to subdirectories, unzip the file and move back the unzipped files.
+It's better to move the zip file to your local hard disk for unzipping.